 Zeichner agrees, noting, "I do feel a cleanser is really important.
 However, you can get fantastic cleansers at your local drugstore at a much lower price point.
 I tell people to save money for the anti-aging products.
 The only other thing missing from your regimen is a daily sunscreen, either in a moisturizer with SPF or a straight sunscreen."

-"Dove's fragrance-free Beauty Bar costs $7 for a pack of six (which means each one is just over a dollar)," says Zeichner.
 "It's my go-to treatment to effectively remove dirt and oil but maintain the skin hydration.
-It contains moisturizing ingredients like argan oil."
+It contains moisturizing ingredients like argan oil," says Zeichner.

 Lastly, never forget a sunscreen.
 "This broad-spectrum sunscreen also contains an antioxidant complex.
 It is light and easy to layer under makeup," notes Zeichner.

 Rahimi VB, Ajam F, Rakhshandeh H, Askari VR.
 A pharmacological review on Portulaca oleracea L.: focusing on anti-inflammatory, anti- oxidant, immuno-modulatory and antitumor activities.
 J Pharmacopuncture.
 2019;22(1):7-15. doi:10.3831/KPI.2019.22.001